brunofds/personal-dataplatform/README.md

   - Dimensional Modeling
   - Physical Modeling
 - Test DataBase ACID
+- Integration with different Web Services (AWS and Google Cloud)

 # Airflow Configuration Steps and Tips
 I tried to create and execute Airflow docker-compose on '/opt' directory, but I had permissions problems.
 It is better to create a folder on '/home/\<user\>' and follow [the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/2.2.5/start/local.html).